This is a quick guide. For more detailed information see our full methodology.

 Using the search option on your results page, you can compare up to three other local authority scorecards with your own.

 This enables you to compare TPI scores with other local authorities of your choice.
-If you want to look at the results for a two-tier county council, the upper tier authority results page contains links to the scorecards for all the district councils within the county.
+If you want to look at the results for a two-tier county council (England only), the upper tier authority results page contains links to the scorecards for all the district councils within the county.